probot/probot.github.io/_apps/profanity.md

 exemptMilestones: false

 # Label to use when marking as inappropriate
-staleLabel: inappropriate
+profanityLabel: inappropriate

-# Comment to post when marking as stale.
+# Comment to post when marking as inappropriate.
 Set to `false` to disable
 markComment: >
   This issue has been automatically marked as inappropriate because it contains forbidden words.
 It will be closed if no further edit